delveccj/CSC180_Spring2024/Lecture3/README.md

 The second way networks become compromised is from the inside.
 This can happen a variety of ways:

 1. **Phishing Attack** - An email is sent to specific company employees.
 It contains information or content of interest to them.
 It also includes a link, or an attachments.
 The unsuspecting employee "clicks the link".
 The malware then begins the process of installing itself.
-2. **Supply Chain** - A comapnies IT department or a consumer installs a legitimate product.
+2. **Supply Chain** - A comapany's IT department or a consumer installs a legitimate product.
 The entire world views this product as safe.
 However, someone in the supply chain (i.e. the softwares developers, a 3rd party libray included by the software, or the site that delivers the software) adds malware to the seemingly safe hardware.
 Does anyone want to guess why this happens?
 3. **Insider Threat** - This is similar to the Supply Chain above.
 In this case, a company has an employee who literally installs malware.
 Whether for financial gain or out of spite.

 In this case the malware does not exist in a vaccuum.
 It attempts to reach out over the internet to a command and control server.
 This server is run by the folks who implanted the malware.
 Once it makes a connection to the mothership, so to speak, life becomes very hard for the company or individual who has been infected by the malware.